Knock Knock

 It’s rather something to have hope place a feathery pillow politely under your sleepy little head just before bed, only to have it pulled right out from under you while fast asleep silently with your dreams.

-“I'm here to let you know what to do if and when that happens again,” said my reclusive writer friend, who surprisingly knocked on my door from out of nowhere just the other day.
+“I'm here to let you know what to do if and when that happens again,” said my reclusive writer friend, who surprisingly knocked on my door from out of nowhere this morning because he had no other place to seek shelter from the dreary storm.
 “And only because you’re a pretty important character in the story that I’ve yet to even begin to come close to finishing.”

-Those words he spoke though you see, well, they kind of sort of really set my hopes and dreams up on pedestal built out of my own feathery pillow of pride when he gently placed such a convincing sentence in front of me.
+The words he spoke though you see, well, they kind of sort of really set my hopes and dreams up on pedestal built out of my own feathery pillow of pride as he gently placed such a confident and convincing sentence in front of me.

-I was welcomed with an immediate vision of vain when I imagined myself as a sort of poetically comedic and romantic lead.
-And hell, to be honest, just to even be the vaguely loved misunderstood villain would’ve been more than suffice enough to appease my feathery dreams.
+I was welcomed with an immediate vision of literary vain when I imagined myself as a sort of poetically comedic, rebelliously wild, and romantic lead.
+And hell, to be honest, just to even be the secretly loved misunderstood villain would’ve been more than suffice enough to appease my feathery dreams.

 But because of this vision of vain, I had to somewhat humbly remind myself of something as it pertains to a story.
 That reminder is as follows.

-Is it true that the reality of our stories, apart from actually happening to us—or even being created from the great beyond within our wildest dreams—might they truly have an inspiring message to convey?
+Is it true that the reality of our stories, apart from actually happening to us—or even being thought up from the great beyond within our wildest dreams—might they truly have an inspiring message to convey?

-Because in the pushing back of my own revolving door of doubt some hint of overbearing and irrational superstition has managed to withstand me and all of my well thought out skepticism.
+Because in the pushing back of my own revolving door of self-doubt some hint of overbearing and irrational superstition has managed to withstand me and all of my well thought out cynicism with a healthy dose of inward inspiration.

-And I have no choice but to chalk it all up to the old-fashioned conviction that everything in my life that has happened to me also carries with it, it’s own mythical sense, that it all has to secretly mean something, that it all had to happen for a goddamn good reason.
+And I have no choice but to chalk it all up to the old-fashioned conviction that everything in my life that has happened to me also carries with it, it’s own mythical sense, that it all has to secretly mean something.
+That it all had to happen for a good damn reason.
 Because I believe that each individual instance of pain or joy that we experience in this life means to silently weave us through the narrative of our ongoing story.

-Maybe it’s something along the lines that the stories we tell are mystified by the mythology of our lives, and within said stories and the messages they convey to humanity hides the mystery and the truth to the meaning of our existence here, and in the now.
+Maybe it’s something along the lines that the stories we tell; whether slightly fact, or with a touch of fiction, are mystified by the mythology of our hidden lives, and within said stories and the messages they convey to humanity hides the mystery and the truth to the meaning of our existence here, and in the now.

-See to me, a myth is something that actually never happened, all the same though, they are pretty much always happening within us.
-Myths are nothing more than the mysterious plots of our souls.
+See to me, a storsomething that actually never happened, all the same though, they are pretty much always happening within us.
+Myths are nothing more than the mysterious plots ingrained within the DNA of our soul.

 I believe that myths come from the same exact place that dreams come from.
-But it's only because they’re so much more coherent with an ongoing narrative than our dreams are actually capable of creating.
-And the fact that they are more linear and delicately refined makes them much more instructive because of their constructiveness.
+But it's only because they’re so much more coherent with an ongoing narrative than our dreams are actually capable of creating that we write them and share them with strangers.
+And the fact that they are more linear and delicately refined makes them much more instructive because of their constructiveness based loosely on our own consciousness.

-Myths are the love songs of the universe, songs that when sung in consistent harmony and are acutely perceived by the listener, will offer an explanation of the universe and our often illusory and confusing place in it.
+Myths, like stories, whether fabricated or real, are the love songs of the universe, songs that when sung in consistent harmony and are acutely perceived by the listener, will offer somewhat of an imaginary explanation of the universe from which the writer sees it, and his often illusory and confusing place in it.

 Now, is all the pain and joy we experience in this life just a sort of trivial myth, a mere illusion?